Modernizing Procurement for Better Government

 The Model Procurement Code - Durable but Dated

-The Model Procurement Code Revision Project is an effort to bring together public procurement experts to consider how the Model Procurement Code might be revised to address rising challenges in public procurement.
+The Model Procurement Code Revision Project is a nonpartisan effort to bring together public procurement experts to consider how the model code might be updated to fit today’s evolving needs.
+The goal: to ensure that governments have modern tools to work efficiently, effectively, and make the best use of taxpayer dollars.
 The project is a collaborative effort between the American Bar Association’s Public Contract Law Section, the National Association of State Procurement Officials, and Partners for Public Good.

 Eric Whytsell — Chair, Model Procurement Code Revision Project Steering Committee